university-bootcamp/coding-environment/codenvy-docker/Readme.md

 # Codenvy Docker

-This file is used to generate the image/environment on which your codenvy projects will be set up.
+This file is used to generate the image/environment on which your Codenvy projects will be set up.

 1. [Building the Image](#building-the-image)
 2. [Running Commands](#running-commands)
 3. [Pushing to Docker Hub](#pushing-to-docker-hub)
 4. [Running with Codenvy](#running-with-codenvy)

+This docker image installs and sets up the following:
+- Ruby
+- Rails
+- Postgres
+- Node.js
+- Codenvy necessities

 ## Building the Image